DoclerLabs/hexMachina/_posts/2016-05-06-module-event-mechanism.md

 Let's imagine we have a gallery application and for a click event we need to load a new random picture from a Service.
 What should we do for this?

-1. The user triggers with his mouse a native `HTMLEvent.CLICK` on the `UI` (in our case let's assume he clicks on the image).
+1. The user triggers with his mouse a native `HTMLEvent.CLICK` on the image `UI` (in our case let's assume he clicks on the image).
 2. We catch this natvie event in our `GalleryView` and forward this information as an abstract `ImageViewMessage.CLICK` (that we implemented, so it's independent from the platform that we use).
 3. The `GalleryViewHelper` catch this message and forward as a business request` GalleryMessage.LOAD_IMAGE` to the `privateDispatcher`.
 4. The `FrontControlle` runs the previously mapped `LoadGalleryImageMacro` for this message.
 Inside the Macro it runs through it's mapped commands.